CitizenLabDotCo/documentation/docs/intro-home.md

 CitizenLab is a community engagement platform used by local governments & organizations to connect with residents & engage them in decision-making.

+### Who is this for?

+If you're a software enthusiast or a developer who wants to get their hands dirty, this portal is for you.
+We'll help you get started with the platform, bring online the open-source version, interact with the API (commercial version) and give you some direction on how to adapt it to your needs.

 ### Our open-source model

 CitizenLab adopts a so-called **[open-core model](https://en.wikipedia.org/wiki/Open-core_model)**, which means that there are two product editions available:
-* CitizenLab Free Edition, including [all core functionalities](https://www.citizenlab.co/plans) described under Essential, freely available under the AGPLv3 license.
+* CitizenLab Free Edition, including core fuctionalities, freely available under the AGPLv3 license.
 This edition is designed for small organisations running an occassional engagement project.
+The code can be found in our [citizenlab-oss](https://github.com/CitizenLabDotCo/citizenlab) Github repository.

 * CitizenLab Commercial Edition, including [extra features](https://www.citizenlab.co/plans) described under Standard/Premium, available by the paid commercial license.
 This edition is your best option if you plan to run multiple engagement projects, in order to have access to more back-office functionalities to manage your platform efficiently.

-The code repository is organised and configured to get you started on the Free Edition of the CitizenLab software.
-To use the Commercial Edition or get professional support, consider [becoming a CitizenLab client](https://www.citizenlab.co/plans).

-### Who is this for?

-This portal is aimed at software developers and enthusiasts.
-It covers how to get the platform running on your computer, how to modify and augment the platform with new features, how to bring it online and how to contribute to its development.
+The code is proprietary and can be found in our main [citizenlab](https://github.com/CitizenLabDotCo/citizenlab) Github repository.